reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 ## Associations

 ### ASA (American Statistical Association)
 It was founded in Boston, Massachusetts in 1839, and is the second oldest continuously operating professional society in the US.
 JSM has a [Conduct Policy](http://ww2.amstat.org/meetings/jsm/2019/conductpolicy.cfm).
 Beginning in August 2018, they use an independent third party where attendees can report violations.
 It is called [Ombuds Service](http://ww2.amstat.org/meetings/jsm/2018/conductpolicy.cfm).
-This organization is most mature in their procedures.
-The fact that it has a long history and structured organziation likely contributes to implementing these changes.
+This organization is the most mature in their procedures.
+They have also experienced high-profile conduction violations in the community.
+The fact that it has a long history and structured organziation likely contributes to implementing these changes first.

 Contact:  meetings@amstat.org